CSE142/datastructures/README.md

 the program (rather than being the result of, for instance, the clock speed)?

+The questions for MCMPS and MBMPS are pretty simple:

+1. MBMPS:  How do you create a branch that is as unpredictable as possible and execute it as fast as possible?

+2. MCMPS: How do you generate a sequence of memory accesses that cause as many misses as quickly as possible?

+So, start with a program has what's needed to affect the metric (e.g., a memory operation or branch that executes many times).
+Look at the assembly output.
+Measure performance.
+Think about the results.
+Try something new.

+Keep it simple.

 #### Getting Started with IPC

 We'll go through an example in class on Monday.